linkwarden/linkwarden/README.md

 ## Features

-- ✅ Auto capture screenshot and PDF for each link.
+- ✅ Auto capture a screenshot and a PDF of each link.
 - ✅ Organize links by collection, name, description and multiple tags.
-- ✅ Collaborate with on gathering links in a collection.
+- ✅ Collaborate on gathering links in a collection.
 - ✅ Customize the permissions of each member.
 - ✅ Share your collected links with the world.
 - ✅ Search, filter and sort by link details.
-- ✅ Responsive design and works on all devices.
+- ✅ Responsive design and supports most browsers.

 ## Roadmap